bcgov/mds/services/permits/README.md

 ## Features

+- **Permit Condition Extraction**: The service provides functionality to extract conditions from Permit PDFs, and scripts to validate the extracted conditions to manually extracted ones
 - **Indexing**: Users can use the API to index Permit PDFs to make them searchable
 - **OCR**: PDFs can contain either text or images.
 In case of an Image, the service will use [tesseract-ocr](https://tesseract-ocr.github.io/) to extract text from the PDF
 - **NLP Models**: Utilizes deepset-ai's Haystack framework, which supports a variety of powerful NLP models to index the documents